 Friends and relatives

 Friends and relatives can have deep feelings of grief as well.
 Like you, they might want a tangible reminder of their friend.
 Try and be sensitive about their requests.

 Including them in your grieving might help you get through your own tough times.
 They can be a great source of support and you could talk to them about some of the major decisions you need to make.

 Coping with other people’s reactions

-Chances are your friends don’t know what to do or say and this can be difficult for both of you.
+Chances are your friends will feel as if they don’t know what to do or say and this can be difficult for both of you.
 Let them know how you’re feeling and it may take time for you to get back into your normal routine.

 If there are things they could do to help you out, let them know.
 They probably really want to be there for you.